Skip to content

 #Bottom Line

 Dr.Fone Android Data Recovery is functional but imperfect.
-It recovered 68% of deleted photos in our Galaxy S24 testing and handled SD card recovery at roughly 90%.
+It recovers most deleted photos and handles SD card recovery especially well.
 The broken phone recovery mode sets it apart.
 But $49.95 is steep when UltData offers better performance for less.

 #Frequently Asked Questions